RedHat-UX/red-hat-design-system/docs/tokens/index.md

     <script type="text/css">--rh-color-surface-lightest</script>
   </rh-code-block>

-- ### Component tokens
+- ### Element tokens
-  Component tokens link semantic tokens to specific components.
+  Element tokens link semantic tokens to specific elements.
 They are prefixed with the element name and ship in the `@rhds/elements` package, rather than `@rhds/tokens`.